smoeding/puppet-openssl/README.md

 ##### `root_group`

 The group used for deployed files.
 This is operating system specific.
-On Linux this is normally `root`.
-On FreeBSD this is `wheel`.
+It is `root` on Linux based operating systems and `wheel` on FreeBSD.

 ##### `ca_certs`